 Through its Internet.org initiative, it has used lasers, drones and a giant-fixed wing plane called Aquila, to try and beam internet signals to people in remote parts of Africa.

 The company has previously tried using satellite technology, but that ended in disaster in 2016 when the SpaceX rocket carrying Facebook’s $85 million satellite blew up on the launch pad.

 Zuckerberg, in Africa at the time the satellite went up in smoke, reiterated Facebook’s dedication to building systems to connect people: “We remain committed to our mission of connecting everyone, and we will keep working until everyone has the opportunities this satellite would have provided,” he said.

 For Facebook, the ability to control the way people connect on top of what content they see holds huge and obvious benefits.

-The company is currently partnering with mobile-phone carriers around the world to connect people to its Free Basics service, which offers access to a limited portion of the web for free to users in dozens of countries in Africa and Asia.
+The company is currently partnering with mobile phone carriers around the world to connect people to its Free Basics service that offers access to a limited portion of the web for free to users in dozens of countries in Africa and Asia.